Our Mission: What We Do

 To purchase a video of “Living With Autism in Our Community” and the accompanying discussion guide, click on the “Buy Now” button below and you will be taken to a secure checkout.

-Two more videos are in development for release in 2010.
 For information about contracting with the Arcadia Institute for speaking engagements or to obtain a copy of any of our publications, please contact us.

 The Arcadia Institute has been presenting our Community Participation Initiative at conferences around the state.
 In addition, we typically invite participants to present with us and share their perspective of how Community Participation has impacted their lives.